brendanmarko/Duo/Race/README.md

 **Race**

-Race serves as a game enging using Python.
-The aim of the project is create a text-based game engine.
-The Goals of the project are:
+The aim of the *Race* project is to create a text-based game engine.
+The specific goals of the project consist of:
-* 1st, mimic the functionality of the carnival racing horse game an initial test of the engine
+* Creating a simple emulation of the carnival horse race game to test the engine
-* 2nd, extend the game engine to more interesting purposes
+* Extending the functionality of the game engine beyond a trivial game

-Once a functioning prototype is made the project will scale to feature more interesting interactions!

 **Project Directory:**

-* The *Code* directory stores the .py files
+* *Code* stores the .py files
-* The *Logs* directory stores developer notes and progress made throughout the duration of the project
+* *Logs* stores developer notes and logs
-* The *Levels* directory stores information pertaining to Level layouts
+* *Levels* stores Level layout files